 When it comes to saving money, anything that you can do to reduce your monthly recurring bills will have a compounding effect.
-You’ll be able to save each and every month, have more money to save or use for other things, and the impact on your life can be pretty significant.
+You’ll be able to save each and every month, have more room in your budget to save or use for other things, and the impact on your life can be pretty significant.

 One of the biggest bills in many homes is for electricity.
 Of course, the electric bill will always be there, but there are plenty of things that you can do to save money on electricity each month.